tankunsheng/thedevdiaries/about.md

 </div>
 ### GovTech Singapore
 ##### Software Engineer
+Working on **Developer’s Portal**, a centralized portal to facilitate discovery of government digital products and services.
+*	Working on **Documentation Portal**, a whole of government documentation service for publishing, searching, and reading software documentation.
+  *	Contributed to refactoring and migration of frontend and backend from vanilla Javascript to Typescript.
+Vue 2 and Express.
+  *	Developed features such as the documentation publishing flow which allow users to authorize publication of docs from a Git repo of a Git Provider of their choice (GitHub, GitLab).

-Worked on APEX, a whole of government API gateway for data sharing across government agencies
+Worked on **APEX**, a whole of government API gateway for data sharing across government agencies
 * Assumed responsibility over OpenAM, a single sign-on authorization server, and its integration with various client applications.
 Familiarity in OAuth2 and OIDC specs.
 * Worked on APEX Cloud and Kubernetes redesign on AWS EKS.
   * Created CI pipelines for building docker images with Bamboo to Nexus.